crashoverride777/swifty-ads/README.md

 }
 ```

-# How to only use App Lovin
+# How to use App Lovin

-If you dont wish to use the full helper and just want to use AppLovin follow these steps

 SETUP